Matthew Farndale

 James Taylor, head, age 74, widower, born Barnby, farmer 70 acres.

-Elizabeth Farndale, 40, marr, daughter and wife of Martin Farndale, born Fylingdales (ie 1811).
+Elizabeth Farndale, 40, married, daughter and wife of Martin Farndale, born Fylingdales (ie 1811).

 William Farndale, son of Martin, age 8, born Skelton, grandson (FAR00356).